 Located along the Wild Atlantic Way, Sligo combines a vibrant urban centre with stunning natural beauty.
 With an added community feel throughout, it’s easy to see why Sligo is such a popular student destination.

 There is something to suit every taste and budget in Sligo’s thriving culinary scene.
-As an established “foodie destination”, you will find everything from sushi, vegan and tapas to Mexican, Italian and Thai.
-A large selection of chain and independent coffee shops are also waiting to be discovered
+As an established foodie destination, you will find everything from sushi, vegan and tapas to Mexican, Italian and Thai.
+A large selection of chain and independent coffee shops and cafés are also waiting to be discovered